 TimelineJS from the Northwestern University Knight Lab is a highly capable tool that can merge media from multiple platforms into a chronological story.
 Use this tool with projects that have a strong chronological narrative (but not necessarily a place), like an individual’s life story or the story of a trend in intellectual or cultural history that your project explores and documents.
 TimelineJS lets you create a good looking and easy to use visual timeline with text and pictures along the way.

 To use TimelineJS, the only prior knowledge you need is how to use a spreadsheet program and Flickr.
 Whether that spreadsheet program is Microsoft Excel or Google Sheets, if you can enter data into a box in a spreadsheet you can use TimelineJS.
-Check out our tutorial here.
+Check out our overview here.

 OHMS- The Oral History MetaData Synchronizer